 To interrupt this trend, we must understand where our industry struggles.
 Here are some thoughts on the key challenges our industry currently faces and how we can overcome them.

 Industry Challenge #1: Knowledge Gap

-For example, we continue to see a proliferation of Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... feeds without standardization on how and what data can be collected, what data model and properties are shared across vendors, what semantic content within those data feeds are important to convey, and ultimately how the data must be interpreted and acted on.
+For example, we continue to see a proliferation of Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. feeds without standardization on how and what data can be collected, what data model and properties are shared across vendors, what semantic content within those data feeds are important to convey, and ultimately how the data must be interpreted and acted on.

 Threat intelligence data normalization and standardization must be embraced.

 New standards, such as OASIS STIX/TAXII 2.0 that introduce common schema and methods to access that data are good progress but insufficient to completely address the challenges.
 Vendors and customers alike must engage with each other to increase what data is collected, conveyed, and how it can be interpreted.

 Our industry also needs to standardize metrics and quality measurements across security products and in particular threat intelligence feeds.
 There have been several attempts to measure coverage of intelligence feeds as well as the overlap of those feeds.
 However, there is no standardized methods applied to measuring either the comprehensiveness of an intelligence feed or its applicability to a specific industry or customer impacting environment.